DanChristy/practical-astronomy/README.md

 Type | Description
 -----|------------
-Calculate | Approximate position of the Sun
-Calculate | Precise position of the Sun
-Calculate | Sun's distance and angular size
+Calculate | Approximate and precise positions of the Sun Calculate | Sun's distance and angular size
 Calculate | Local sunrise and sunset